Sojasmine/swedevco/Testing.md

   > Users can create a job advertisement:

-  * A falsh message appear after posting a job adverstisement.
+  * A flash message appear after posting a job adverstisement.

   ![create](static/screenshots/create.jpg)